ow2-proactive/hub/Readme.md

 It's a simple React app rendering the package index; there is no server-side to it at all, and the index is available for consumption as a JSON file.

-### Update the card list in the hub portal
+### Update manually the index.json file

-The [Activeeon Hub](http://hub.activeeon.com/) fetch at each refresh the content of src/packageList/index.json.
-To update this latter according to a specific proactive-example directory:

-1. Download *src/packageList/Generate_index_json.groovy*
-2. Move it to the machine hosting the targeted proactive-example directory
-3. Edit it by setting the *proactiveExamplesFolder* variable to the right path
-4. Execute it *> groovy Generate_index_json.groovy*
-5. Update *src/packageList/index.json* with the new index.json file generated in the current directory
+The [Activeeon Hub](http://hub.activeeon.com/) relies on a index.json file reflecting the proactive-examples package files hierarchy to displays the package cards.
+This json file can be manually generated in the current directory following this command:

-7. Check on [hub.activeeon.com](http://hub.activeeon.com/) that everything is updated
+*> groovy src/packageList/Generate_index_json.groovy </path/to/proactive-examples/directory/>*

 ### Update the project